artikcloud/artikcloud-cloudconnector-sdk/template/README.md

   ```

 ### Integration testing in the local environment:
 You can perform manual integration testing on an HTTP (HTTPS) local server.
 The local server provides the minimal runtime environment to run the Cloud Connector.
-On this server, you can test authentication and fetching data from the third-party cloud before uploading your Cloud Connector code to the SAMI [Developer Portal](https://devportal.samsungsami.io/).
+On this server, you can test authentication and fetching data from the third-party cloud before uploading your Cloud Connector code to the ARTIK Cloud [Developer Portal](https://developer.artik.cloud/).

  * Edit [src/main/groovy/com/sample/cfg.json](src/main/groovy/com/sample/cfg.json) to set up the authentication from your local test server to the third-party cloud.
-The information in cfg.json is pretty much the same as the information provided in [Cloud Authentication UI](https://developer.samsungsami.io/sami/sami-documentation/using-cloud-connectors.html#set-authentication-parameters) at the SAMI Developer Portal.
+The information in cfg.json is pretty much the same as the information provided in [Cloud Authentication UI](https://developer.artik.cloud/sami/sami-documentation/using-cloud-connectors.html#set-authentication-parameters) at the ARTIK Cloud Developer Portal.
 Here you will have to use cfg.json instead of the UI to do that.
 You can refer to the following resources to learn how to write cfg.json:
     * [cfg.json.sample](src/main/groovy/com/sample/cfg.json.sample) explains each JSON key.
     * sample-xxx/src/main/groovy/\<package\>/cfg.json is for each example cloud.
  * Test the Cloud Connector on a local HTTP server.